 - Don’t forget that many of your emotional problems tend to have a hormonal origin, which can be easily treated with medication.

-- The hormonal issues associated with polycystic ovarian syndrome (PCOS) implies an internal dysfunction.
+- The hormonal issues associated with polycystic ovarian syndrome (PCOS) lead to internal dysfunction.

-Cortisol is a hormone associated with stress.
-Stress is that feeling of anxiety that grips you and can make you lose your cool.
+- Cortisol is a hormone associated with stress, the feeling of anxiety that takes over you and brings down your quality of life.

-Little by little, this can head towards depression.
+- Little by little, that can lead into depression.